Ashish-Devadiga/Design-Animated-Website/README.md

 Copy code
 cd Design-Animated-Website
 Open the project
-Simply open the index.html file in your browser to explore the site.
+Open the index.html file in your browser to explore the website.